-While developing a website, PHP error reporting is a good option for developer.
+While developing a website, PHP error reporting is a good option for the developer.
 It shows exactly in which piece of code error occurs.
-But, enabling it on a live site, gives the crucial information such as username to hackers because whole server path gets displayed on the screen.
+But, enabling it on a live site, gives crucial information such as username to hackers because the whole server path gets displayed on the screen.

 To prevent this you can disable PHP error reporting.